Hydrodynamic effective field theory and the analyticity of hydrostatic correlators: Density correlation functions in simple diffusion

 It can be explicitly checked that, on imposing the KMS condition, these corrections satisfy the fluctuation-dissipation theorem \eqref{fdt} along with the retarded correlator corrections in \cref{eq:diff-R-1loop}.
 Finally, in the $\omega=0$ limit, the symmetric correlator behaves as

 which survives the KMS limit $\tilde{\s} = \s$.
 This indicates that IR-singular non-analytic terms are generated in the hydrostatic limit, as a manifestation of the lack of any intrinsic mass scale in the tree-level propagators \eqref{eq:diff-propagators}.
 This may appear surprising, given the earlier discussion of thermal screening.
 However, the symmetric correlator is not determined explicitly by the hydrostatic generating functional and does not have to meet the analyticity requirement.
 The leading IR-singularity, proportional to $1/{\v[k]}^2$, to the symmetric correlator is still given by the tree-level propagator.
+Also, note that the one-loop correction to the symmetric correlator in the static limit does not depend upon $\tilde{\lambda}$.